MRtrix3/mrtrix3/docs/reference/commands/amp2response.rst

 If multi-shell data are provided, and one or more b-value shells are not explicitly requested, the command will generate a response function for every b-value shell (including b=0 if present).

-For details on the method provided by this command see: https://www.researchgate.net/publication/307862932_Constrained_linear_least_squares_estimation_of_anisotropic_response_function_for_spherical_deconvolution

 Options
 -------